 □You do not need to do anything to start a Level 2 appeal.
 Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal.

-See Section 5.4 of this chapter for more information about Level 2 appeals.
+□See Section 5.4 of this chapter for more information about Level 2 appeals for medical care.